SpikePingpong: Spike Vision-based Fast-Slow Pingpong Robot System: Method

-The SONIC network processes three key inputs: position and velocity vectors from the preceding $K$ frames, alongside the physics-based model's predicted hittable position.
-Each input stream—position vectors, velocity vectors, and estimated hittable positions—is independently processed through dedicated multi-layer perceptrons (MLPs).
-These MLPs incorporate ReLU activation functions and strategic dropout regularization to enhance generalization capabilities.
-The extracted features are subsequently concatenated into a comprehensive representation, which is then refined through a Transformer encoder architecture to capture sophisticated temporal dependencies within the trajectory data.
-Finally, an output module composed of fully connected layers generates the predicted deviation vector.
-Figure~\ref{fig：pipline} provides a detailed visualization of the SONIC model architecture.
+\paragraph{Network Architecture.} System 2's network processes three input modalities: historical position vectors $\mathbf{p}_i \in \mathbb{R}^{K \times 3}$, velocity vectors $\mathbf{v}_i \in \mathbb{R}^{K \times 3}$ from the preceding $K$ frames, and the physics-based predicted hittable position $\mathbf{h}_i \in \mathbb{R}^3$.
+Each modality is processed through dedicated MLPs with ReLU activation and dropout regularization for feature extraction.
+The concatenated features are then processed through a Transformer~\citep{vaswani2017attention} encoder to capture temporal dependencies and contextual relationships across trajectory segments.
+Finally, a regression head with fully connected layers maps the refined representation to the predicted deviation vector.

-We optimize the model using the mean squared error (MSE) loss function, which minimizes the difference between the predicted and ground-truth deviation vectors.
+\paragraph{Training Objective.} We optimize the model using the mean squared error (MSE) loss function, which minimizes the difference between the predicted and ground-truth deviation vectors:

 $f_\theta$ represents the neural network with parameters $\theta$, $p_i \in \mathbb{R}^{K \times 3}$ denotes the position history, $v_i \in \mathbb{R}^{K \times 3}$ denotes the velocity history, $h_i \in \mathbb{R}^3$ denotes the expected hittable position, $D_i \in \mathbb{R}^2$ is the ground truth deviation vector, and $\hat{D}_i \in \mathbb{R}^2$ is the predicted deviation vector.